Is the Chase Sapphire Reserve annual fee worth it?

-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-Chase Sapphire Reserve Annual Fee
+Chase Sapphire Reserve annual fee

 Let’s look at how the Chase Sapphire Reserve benefits add up.

 One of my favorite Chase Sapphire Reserve perks is the card’s annual credit of up to $300 for travel purchases.
 When you use your card for any travel purchase (like Airbnb, airfare, hotels, Uber, tolls, rental cars, parking, etc.), you will automatically be reimbursed until you’ve spent a total of $300 on travel.

 In addition, through Through December 31, 2021, cardholders can use their annual travel credit for gas station and grocery store purchases, too.
 Making it incredibly easy to use!

 The travel credit is so easy to use that for most people the Chase Sapphire Reserve’s annual fee will only amount to $250 out of pocket because of the $300 you’re getting back for travel purchases you were going to make anyway.

 Just note that while you normally would earn 3 Chase Ultimate Rewards points per dollar on travel purchases, the $300 in travel that is reimbursed as part of the credit won’t earn any points.
 I usually end up using my annual travel credit within the first few weeks of the year and most people spend much more than $300 combined in qualifying travel categories.